-The three Enablers represent the key stakeholders that have a direct impact upon the realisation of the goal.
-When a stakeholder adopts the shared principles and executes their specific value stream practices, they are directly helping to enable the realisation of the goal.
-If they are separated, mis-aligned, or in opposition they may inadvertently disable the realisation of the goal.
+The Enablers represent the key stakeholders that have a direct impact upon the realisation of The Goal.
+When an Enabler adopts The Rules and executes their specific Value Stream practices, they are directly helping to enable the realisation of The Goal.
+If they are separated, mis-aligned, or in opposition they may inadvertently disable the realisation of The Goal.

 - Either external to the provider, or internal, a Customer regulates how fast they need their Agile Team to deliver value.

 - This speed is defined by the urgency through which the Agile Team’s product, or service must satisfy the Customer’s needs.

 - The Customer and Agile Team must work closely together to ensure the product, or service vision can be realised.